Leslie speaker: Features

 A Leslie speaker consists of a number of individual components.
 The audio signal enters the amplifier from the instrument.
 Once amplified, the signal travels to an audio crossover, which splits it into separate frequency bands that can be individually routed to each loudspeaker.
 Different models have different combinations of speakers, but the most common model, the 122, consists of a single 15" woofer for bass and a single compression driver and acoustic horn for treble.
 The audio emitted by the speakers is isolated inside an enclosure, aside from a number of outlets that lead towards either a rotating horn or drum.
-An electric motor rotates both horn and drum at a variable speed.
+Electric motors rotate both horn and drum at variable speeds.
 The Leslie uses a dual horn; its symmetry is used for mechanical balance, however one of the horns is audibly blocked.

 The only control common to all Leslie speakers is a dial that controls the master volume.
 This is normally set up once and then left, since the organ's expression pedal normally controls the volume.
 Leslie recommended playing the organ at full volume with all stops (drawbars) pulled out and adjusting the volume just before distortion occurs.
 However, the distorted sound of an overdriven vacuum tube amplifier can be a desirable sound, to the extent that modern Leslie simulators have an explicit "overdrive" setting.